 On December 27, 2020, the No Surprises Act was signed into law as part of the Consolidated Appropriations Act of 2021.
 In July 2021, “Requirements Related to Surprise Billing; Part I” was released, with “Requirements Related to Surprise Billing: Part II” following in October 2021.
-The law will go into effect in January 2022.
-The law will limit surprise billing either in emergency settings or from out-of-network providers at in-network facilities.
+The federal law went into effect January 2022.
+It limits surprise billing either in emergency settings or from out-of-network providers at in-network facilities.
 While many details of the Act are still being worked out, self-insured employers should be sure they’re ready to comply with the Act’s requirements.

 What is surprise billing?

 In the context of the No Surprises Act, a surprise medical bill is defined as, “an unexpected bill from a health care provider or facility that occurs when a covered person receives medical services from a provider or facility that, usually unknown to the participant, beneficiary, or enrollee, is a nonparticipating provider or facility with respect to the individual’s coverage.”

 Surprise billing could occur in either emergency or non-emergency settings.
 In an emergency setting, a person is supposed to go to the nearest emergency room.
 In some instances, even if they go to an in-network facility, they could unknowingly be treated by out-of-network providers and therefore out-of-network costs.
 For non-emergency care, a person may use an in-network facility or provider, but other providers involved in care could be out-of-network.
 In either case, the person may not be able to ensure each provider is in-network.
 So when the bills from out-of-network providers or facilities come, they are charged out-of-network rates as well as possibly being balance billed.